simonward87/dotfiles-pi/README.md

 sudo usermod -a -G adm,dialout,cdrom,sudo,audio,video,plugdev,games,users,input,netdev,gpio,i2c,spi USERNAME
 ```

-2. Change to the new user, and then update the **boot / auto-login** settings to use this new user
+2. Change to the new user, and then update the **boot / auto-login** settings to
+   use this new user

 ```sh
 sudo su - USERNAME
 sudo raspi-config
 ```

-3. End the remote session and copy local ssh id to the Pi.
-Consider adding an alias of the remote to local ssh config file for fast access
+3. The previous step ends the remote session on reboot.
+Copy local ssh id to the
+   Pi.
+Consider adding an alias of the remote to local ssh config file for fast
+   access

 ```sh
 ssh-copy-id -i ~/.ssh/id_ed25519 USER@HOST